-Single Supplements: The single supplement is usually payable if you are travelling alone unless there is someone prepared to share a twin suite with you, although it is waived in some cases, if bookings allow.
+Single Supplements: The single supplement is usually only payable during the premium season.
+If you are travelling alone during premium season dates, and unless there is someone prepared to share a twin suite with you, the supplement will be payable.
+At other times of year there is no extra charge as long as bookings allow.
 Please contact us to check.

 Travel arrangements / Flights - The closest international airport to Ol Donyo Lodge is Nairobi, Jomo Kenyatta.
 Kenya Airways has direct overnight flights from London to Nairobi every day, departing London in the evening and arriving NBO early the next day and both Kenya Airways and British airways have day flights every day, arriving NBO in the evening.
 Several other airlines such as Air France and KLM also have flights via Europe although we recommend a direct flight where possible to minimize the risk of delays and missed connections.
-Airfares vary with the airline and season but expect to pay around £600 to £800 per person for an economy return.
+Airfares vary with the airline and season but expect to pay around £700 to £850 per person for an economy return.
 If you would like a quote for flights, advice or to book please contact us (our ATOL number for flight booking is ATOL 6213).
-We can also book onward transfers, any extra nights accommodation you may require in Nairobi and additional activities or stays on the coast or at another safari lodge.
-There are lots of wonderful options and we would be delighted to advise.